rflamino/StellaBlue/README.md

 # StellaBlue

-[StellaBlue - Retro2600]: An FPGA-based clone of the Atari 2600 based on [Retromaster]'s cores.
+StellaBlue AKA Retro2600: An FPGA-based clone of the Atari 2600 based on [Retromaster]'s cores.

 -------------------------------------------------------------------------------